apache/flink/docs/programming_guide.md

 Non-forwarded fields information declares all fields which are not preserved on the same position in a function's output.
 The values of all other fields are considered to be preserved at the same position in the output.
 Hence, non-forwarded fields information is inverse to forwarded fields information.
+Non-forwarded field information for group-wise operators such as `GroupReduce`, `GroupCombine`, `CoGroup`, and `MapPartition` must fulfill the same requirements as for forwarded field information.

 **IMPORTANT**: The specification of non-forwarded fields information is optional.
 However if used, **ALL!** non-forwarded fields must be specified, because all other fields are considered to be forwarded in place.
 It is safe to declare a forwarded field as non-forwarded.